flucoma/flucoma-docs/doc/BufNoveltyFeature.rst

 :control features:

-   The index of the buffer where the novelty feature will be written.
+   The buffer where the novelty feature will be written.

 :control algorithm: